Biomechanics of Cervical "skip" Corpectomy Versus Standard Multilevel Corpectomy

 Digital Object Identifier (DOI)

 Yilmaz, Murat; Yüksel, Kasim Zafer; Baek, Seungwon; Newcomb, Anna G.U.S.; Dalbayrak, Sedat; Sonntag, Volker K.H.; and Crawford, Neil R., "Biomechanics of Cervical "skip" Corpectomy Versus Standard Multilevel Corpectomy" (2017).
-Neurobiology.
+Translational Neuroscience.
 735.